 Charcoal toothpaste has a coarse texture that can be harsh to the tooth enamel.
 Repeated use will cause too much abrasion to the tooth enamel, which could make it more susceptible to bacteria.
 It can also make the teeth appear darker, which definitely is not the look you want.
 This is also the same scenario when using a toothbrush with hard bristles.

 Additionally, oral health experts reveal that charcoal toothpaste doesn’t actually whiten teeth.
-It only removes the surface stains or more technically called as the extrinsic stains.
+It only removes the surface stains, known as extrinsic stains.
 Coffee, tobacco, red wine, and other dark-colored food items and drinks are the major cause of extrinsic stains.
-They stay on the enamel, which can be removed by charcoal toothpaste and other tooth whitening products or treatments attempt to remove the offenders.
+They embed into the enamel, and charcoal toothpaste and other tooth whitening products or treatments attempt to remove the offenders.

 Charcoal toothpaste doesn’t remove the intrinsic stains seated in the deeper layer of the enamel.
-These are caused by medications, weak enamel, mineral desposits during development, trauma, and even the overuse of fluoride.
-They can only be whitened with bleaching treatments that can breach into the deeper layer of the enamel.
+This discoloration is often caused by medications, weak enamel, mineral desposits during development, trauma, and even the overuse of fluoride.
+They can only be whitened with bleaching treatments that reach into the deeper layer of the enamel.